-Revenue is income generated by the sale of goods and services rendered, net of rebates, discounts, and similar allowances and net of sales tax.
-Revenue generated from services rendered accounted for 4.2% of total revenues for 2021 and 6.7% of total revenues 2022.
+Net turnover is income generated by the sale of goods and services rendered, net of rebates, discounts, and similar allowances and net of sales tax.
+Revenue generated from services rendered accounted for 6.7% of total revenues for 2022 and 6.4% of total revenues in 2023.

 For sales of goods, sales are made via individual purchase order or through supply contracts whereby a customer is required to place subsequent purchase orders to obtain goods.
 Many of contracts have one performance obligation, with certain contracts requiring the shipping and handling of goods as a separate performance obligation.
 Variable consideration related to such contracts includes payments to customers in respect of rebates and discounts, all of which have no material impact on the consolidated financial statements.
 Our performance obligation is satisfied at a point in time when control of the sold goods is transferred.
-Control is transferred when the products are delivered to customers, when customers have control over the products and there is no unfulfilled obligation that could affect the customer's acceptance of the products.
+Control is transferred when the products are delivered to customers's acceptance of the products.
 Delivery occurs when the products have been shipped to the specific location, the risks of obsolescence and loss have been transferred to the customer, and either the customer has accepted the products in accordance with the sales contract, the acceptance provisions have lapsed, or we have objective evidence that all criteria for acceptance have been satisfied.